inbo/tutorials/content/_index.md

 ## Introduction

-Welcome to the tutorials website of the [Research Institute for Nature and Forest (INBO)](https://www.inbo.be/en).
-It contains a collection of guides, tutorials and further reading material on the installation, use and development of **(research) software** at our institute.
+Welcome to the SOP website of the [BIOMATH](https://biomath.ugent.be).

 ## Getting started